rust-lang/rust/text/0000-collection-recovery.md

 # Summary

-Add item-recovery methods to the set types in `std`.
+Add element-recovery methods to the set types in `std`.
 Add key-recovery methods to the map types in `std` in order to facilitate this.

 # Motivation

 Sets are sometimes used as a cache keyed on a certain property of a type, but programs may need to access the type's other properties for efficiency or functionailty.
-The sets in `std` do not expose their items (by reference or by value), making this use-case impossible.
+The sets in `std` do not expose their elements (by reference or by value), making this use-case impossible.

 Consider the following example: